santarini/batch-stock-scrape/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

-The <a href="https://github.com/santarini/batch-stock-scrape/blob/master/JsonConverter.bas">JsonConverter.bas<a/> was included in this repo for the sake of simplicity. <b>JsonConverter.bas IS NOT INCLUDED UNDER MY MIT LICENSE</b>.
+The <a href="https://github.com/santarini/batch-stock-scrape/blob/master/JsonConverter.bas">JsonConverter.bas<a/> was included in this repo with permission for the sake of simplicity. <b>JsonConverter.bas IS NOT INCLUDED UNDER MY MIT LICENSE</b>.
 At the top of the file I've maintained it's original license.
 It was taken directly from <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall</a>'s GitHub (<a href="https://github.com/VBA-tools/VBA-JSON/blob/master/JsonConverter.bas">here</a>).